fossasia/phimpme-android/README.md

 * Don't be afraid to experiment as you can easily go back and forth with 'redo' and 'undo'.

-* Finally, after all this editing you can easily share the image to your favorite social media sites with our easy-to-use sharing feature.
+* Finally, after all this editing you can easily share the image to your favourite social media sites with our easy-to-use sharing feature.

 * Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp, and Tumblr - You name it and we have it covered.